Control 1.11: Conditional Access and Phishing-Resistant MFA

 Objective

-Implement adaptive access control using Microsoft Entra Conditional Access to enforce risk-based policies for users creating and managing AI agents, and for agents themselves through Microsoft Entra Agent ID.
-This control helps ensure that authorized, authenticated users can create, publish, and manage agents in regulated environments.
+Implement adaptive access control using Microsoft Entra Conditional Access to enforce risk-based policies for users creating and managing AI agents, and for agents themselves through Microsoft Entra Agent ID and Conditional Access for Workload Identities.
+This control helps restrict agent creation, publication, and management to authorized, authenticated principals (human users and agent identities) and supports near-real-time response via Continuous Access Evaluation when risk events occur.

 Why This Matters for FSI